 I understand how this might lead to embarrassment or a strained relationship with that friend or family member, but not listing them can have serious consequences, not the least of which the denial of your bankruptcy discharge!
 Here is how you handle it.

-So How Do I Handle It?
+So How Do I Handle the Debts?

 As part of the bankruptcy process, speak to the friend or family member before you file.
 Explain to him or her that you are legally obligated to list the debt and have it discharged in the bankruptcy.